sigoden/argc/README.md

 --version (Print version)
 ```

-Argc is a completion engine, see 1000+ examples in [argc-completions](https://github.com/sigoden/argc-completions).
+So argc is a also completion engine, see 1000+ examples in [argc-completions](https://github.com/sigoden/argc-completions).

 ## Manpage

-Generate man pages for the CLI.
+Generate man pages for your argc-based CLI.

 ```
 argc --argc-mangen <SCRIPT> [OUTDIR]